MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/BlockComponents/minecraftBlock_friction.md

 # Block Documentation - minecraft:friction

-`minecraft:friction` is a `decimal` property describes the friction for this block in a range of [0.1, 1.0].
+`minecraft:friction` is a `decimal` property describes the friction for this block in a range of 0.0 to 0.9.
 Friction affects an entity's movement speed when it travels on the block.
-Greater value results in less friction.
+Greater value results in more friction.
+Wood and dirt are set to a friction of 0.4 while ice is set to 0.02.

 ## Example